cloudnoize/CodeAnalysis/MicroLock.md

  ```
  - The method accepts a function object to enable the user the opportunity to store a value in the user data part of the lock.
- - it loads the word that holds the lock, is uses `memory_order_relaxed` which doesn't guarantee to read the latest value that was written to that address,  the lack of synchronizatoi
+ - it loads the word that holds the lock, is uses `memory_order_relaxed` which doesn't guarantee to read the latest value that was written to that address,  the lack of synchronization improves performance.
+ -

 ---
 ## Class MicroLockBase